ssbc/ssb-subset-replication-spec/README.md

 The query parameters interface is similar to [JITDB].
 To support pagination, `offset`, `limit` and `reverse` can be supplied.
-Furthermore it is possible to specifify hops to limit what feeds we would accept generated feeds from.
+Furthermore it is possible to specifify `hops` to limit what feeds we would accept generated feeds from.
+Lastly there is in an option to specify whether to include `auxiliary` data or not.
+This option could be used to include blobs or could be used for feeds that mainly references existing feeds, so the messages in the new feed would only contain a hash of what they are pointing to, and the auxiliary field would include the original data.

 To get the latest 10 post messages of a particular feed the following query can be used: